 - Counts can be applied to the results of a VisualSearch.

-- Counts can have dimensions applied to them, allowing for convenient measurements of uniformly dimensioned elements like doors and windows.
-Enter dimensions like Height, Width, and Depth in the Measurements section on the Measurement panel or in the Markups list.
+- Counts can have dimensions applied or altered after they have been placed.
+Enter dimensions like Height, Width, and Depth in the Measurement Properties section on the Measurements panel or in the Markups list.

 In multi-page PDFs, Count measurement groups are automatically split up by